AFLplusplus/AFLplusplus/docs/custom_mutators.md

 gcc -shared -Wall -O3 example.c -o example.so
 ```
 Note that if you specify multiple custom mutators, the corresponding functions
-will be called in the order in which they are specified. e.g first
+will be called in the order in which they are specified. e.g. first
 `post_process` function of `example_first.so` will be called and then that of
 `example_second.so`.